yavorfingarov/EmbeddedSql/README.md

 * Install the [EmbeddedSql NuGet package](https://www.nuget.org/packages/EmbeddedSql).

-* Make sure all `.sql` files are going to be embedded in the assembly:
+* Make sure all `.sql` files are going to be embedded in the assembly by adding the following lines to your `.csproj` file:

 ```xml
 <ItemGroup>